jb-20-a11y/csvbwmon/README.md

 ## Installation
 Extract this folder into a directory, run `install.sh`, and follow the prompts.

-External drive installation is preferred and the only method that has been tested.
+External drive installation is preferred and the only method that has been tested on a live router.
 The install script will utilize this information to construct a startup script accordingly so that it functions like a background service.

 ## Usage
 Call `csvbwmon get|set` to change configuration options.